 - Don’t be afraid to enlist the help of a specialist (gastroenterologist and health coach).
 Depending on the severity and how long you have been experiencing these concerns seeking the help of a professional might be your next step.
 You may want to get a referral from a friend or relative.
 Remember that they are there to diagnose and treat, prevention lies in your hands.

 adapted from 2013 ©The Health Coach Group.
 All Rights Reserved.

-AME is super excited to offer our Micro-Surge treatment.
-Dillon, an AME esthetician and educator describes micro-surge:
+Ame is super excited to offer our Micro-Surge treatment.
+Dillon, an Ame esthetician and educator describes micro-surge:

 This is your ultimate “quickie” that will leave you with refreshed, smooth and deeply hydrated skin.
 In a cool 20 minutes we will cleanse, exfoliate with microderm, apply a gentle peel appropriate for all skin types and neutralize and hydrate with an anti-aging peptide milk.
 Your skin will be bright, supple and glowing and surging moisture for days!
 Perfect for a night out, to cure your winter blues or maybe just take your first step towards a higher performance skincare routine.
-Consultation required for clients who have not previously had microdermabrasion.
+Consultation required for guests who have not previously had microdermabrasion.
 Our micro-surge peel is also available in both our Physician’s RX and Mega Peel Facials.